abrelsfo/Dodge/README.md

 Uses python 2.7

 This program needs openCV and Numpy to run.
-You can download OpenCV from this link: http://opencv.org/downloads.html
+You can download OpenCV from this [link](http://opencv.org/downloads.html)

 Numpy you can use pip -install numpy and that should be all you need.

 The filelocking module can be found on github [here](https://github.com/ilastik/lazyflow/blob/master/lazyflow/utility/fileLock.py)

 Change the path under the highscores function to your local directory.

 Lastly create a highscores txt file in the directory you chose